-Careers at AALDEF
+Jobs at AALDEF

-2014 SUMMER INTERNSHIP PROGRAM
+2017 SUMMER LEGAL INTERNSHIP PROGRAM (posted 9/14/16)

--Community Health Care Initiative - legal research, community education and outreach in the areas of immigration, government benefits, language rights, and health care access;
+-Community Health Care Initiative: legal research, community education and outreach in the areas of immigration, government benefits, language rights, and health care access;

--Economic Justice for Workers - legal research, advocacy and direct representation on behalf of Asian immigrant workers experiencing wage-and-hour, retaliation, and workplace safety violations in the restaurant, nail salon, domestic worker, and other low-wage industries.
+-Economic Justice for Workers: legal research, advocacy and direct representation on behalf of Asian immigrant workers experiencing wage-and-hour, retaliation, and workplace safety violations in the restaurant, nail salon, domestic worker, and other low-wage industries.

-Description of Summer Internship Program: The summer program is ten weeks, from approximately June 2 through August 8.
+The summer program is ten weeks, from June 5 through August 11, 2017.
 Interns work full-time and are supervised by attorneys in specific program areas.
-Depending on the program area, interns will work on litigation, legal and policy advocacy, community outreach and education, or client intakes; each program area differs in emphasis.
+Depending on what work needs to be done in each of the program areas, interns will work on litigation, legal and policy advocacy, community outreach and education, or client intakes; each program area differs in emphasis.
 Summer interns attend weekly brown bag lectures on a range of public interest legal topics along with interns from other legal defense funds and civil rights groups.
 The position is unpaid.
 However, in previous years many AALDEF interns have been successful at securing independent funding.
 Academic credit can be arranged.

 Summer Internship Search (Legal)